2019–20 Ukrainian Amateur Cup

 The 2019-20 Ukrainian Amateur Cup season was scheduled to start on August 21, 2019.

-None of the last season semifinal participants took part in the competition.
+None of the last season semifinal participants took part in the competition including the reigning cup holder Avanhard Bziv.
+Both finalists competed at the 2019–20 Ukrainian Cup.

 Participated clubs

-In bold are clubs that are active at the same season AAFU championship (parallel round-robin competition).
+In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).